 An agency can be more flexible with the changing needs of your company.
 For example, you may want to initially focus on redesigning your website.
 Later, you may need to work on content creation.
 On the other hand, if you were to hire an in-house marketer or freelancer, their expertise may be limited to only one area, which can limit their ability to be flexible for different projects and your company’s changing needs.

 In addition to flexibility, your company’s marketing may require scalability.
 As your needs change, the support you require from an agency may ebb and flow.
 At times, you may be able to maintain your planned strategy; however, at other times you may need to lean on your agency for more help.
-Luckily, an agency is able to tap into their team’s talent as needed.
+Luckily, an agency is able to tap into its team’s talent as needed.
 For example, an agency can expand its team to accommodate your company’s workload, whereas a single freelancer or in-house marketer might not be able to handle the additional work or even have the needed skill set to support your company.